- Teaches students:

 *** Travel Equipment ***

 For guitar lessons, I provide my guitar and any equipment that the student may not have initially, like for example, their own guitar, or music stand.
 Piano students will need their own keyboard for the very first lesson.
+Drum students should have their own drum set or practice pad for the first lesson.
+I can assist in finding affordable options for instruments.
 The student should eventually provide their own instrument and equipment, such as their own guitar, music stand, and copy of the selected method book; all of which are things that they will need in order to pursue practicing on their own time.

 *** Specialties ***